worthyag/SixLove/reports/finalReport.md

 <br>

 Once the calendar was fully functional, the next stage was to incorporate the tennis sessions with the calendar.
 I began by creating a side panel (**figure 92**) and three modals (**figure 93**).
 The side panel displays the tennis sessions to the user when they click on a day - though at this stage it just displayed the message "No tennis sessions scheduled", and the `add tennis session` button.
-The three modals refers to the `add session modal` (**figure 33**), the `edit session modal` (**figure 32**), and the `delete session modal` (**figure 34**).
+The three modals refers to the `add session modal`, the `edit session modal`, and the `delete session modal`.
 I incorporated the modals with the form created by the `TennisSessionForm` class previously written in order to communicate with the `TennisSession` database table with ease (though I did add some changes to the forms).

 ```javascript
 function showSidePanel(day) {